bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 ## Optimizer

 - AdamW,  β1=0.9, β2=0.95 eps=1e−8
+- learning rate:
+   * peak=1e-4
+   * warmup over 2000 steps
-- learning rate: peak=1e-4, cosine decay for learning rate down to 10% of its value, over 260B tokens (after 260 billion tokens, training continues at 10% of the original learning rate)
+   * cosine decay for learning rate down to 10% of its value, over 260B tokens (after 260 billion tokens, training continues at 10% of the original learning rate)
 - clipping by global norm of 1 (as in GPT-3)
 - weight decay of 0.1

 We need lr-decay in samples, so tokens2samples = 260B / 2048 = 126_953_125

+We need lr-warmup in samples, so doing the math again as in checkpoints

+2000=160*12+80

+so we will get to 2000 in 216_320 samples `16*160*12*(12+1)/2+16*13*80`

 ```
     --optimizer adam \